Thailand - Koh Lanta

 Introduction

 What is written below is not altogether complimentary and some people who have enjoyed vacations on Koh Lanta may be wondering why I am so negative.
-Basically it's because after living in Thailand for almost three years I see things differently to package tourists and backpackers.
+Basically it's because after living in Thailand permanently since 2003 I see things differently to package tourists and backpackers.

-I don't claim to be an expert (like 99% of farangs who live in, or have ever visited, Thailand) but I know certain things about Thailand now that I wasn't aware of when I visited as a tourist.
+I don't claim to be an expert but I know certain things about Thailand now that I wasn't aware of when I visited as a tourist.

-I know when Thais are being nice in a sincere way and when they are attempting to be nice just to get money.
-I have a very good understanding of how much things cost in Thailand (not least because I earn a local wage).
+I know when Thais are being kind in a sincere way, and I know when they are attempting to be pleasant just to get money.
+I also have a very good understanding of how much things normally cost in Thailand.

 I know what is normal behaviour and I know when something isn't right.
-I understand certain cultural traits such as the concept of losing face and I know why Thais lie the way they do.
-I also realise that some Thais are greedy beyond belief and I have a basic grasp of the language.
-I can't converse the way the Thais do but my ears pick up phrases such as "rakhaa farang" quite well.
+I understand Thai cultural traits and I know why Thais lie the way they do.
+I also realise that some Thais are greedy beyond belief, and I have a better grasp of the language than most foreigners.
+I can't converse the way the Thais do but my ears pick up phrases such as "rakhaa farang" (foreigner price) quite well.

-In short, I know when I am being taken advantage of and there is nothing I hate more.
-When this happens I have no qualms about just walking away from the situation.
-It has happened in Thailand both in the workplace and when renting rooms.
+In short, I know when I am being taken advantage of and there is nothing I dislike more.
+When that happens I have no qualms about just walking away from the situation.
+It has happened in Thailand both in the workplace and when renting accommodation.
 In both situations I have walked away.
 Sometimes though I find myself in situations where I am being taken advantage of but I can't walk away.
-This makes me exceptionally angry and resentful.
+This makes me exceptionally resentful.

 Koh Lanta

-If you analyse what goes on you will see that the whole thing is a big lie.
-The Thais have created this idyllic notion of what life should be like so that foreigners can escape the evil, materialistic Western world and spend their hard-earned money vacationing in Thailand.
+If you analyse what goes on you will see that the whole thing is a big myth.
+The travel industry has created this idyllic notion of what life should be like so that foreigners can escape the evil, materialistic Western world and spend their hard-earned money vacationing in foreign places with beaches and palm trees, such as Thailand.

-Most Thais, however, are completely uninterested in their traditional way of life and just want the foreigners' money so they can then have the same materialistic lifestyles the foreigners are trying to escape.
+Many Thais involved in the travel industry are completely uninterested in their traditional way of life, or preserving the environment, and just want foreigners' money so that they can then lead the same materialistic lifestyles the foreigners are trying to escape.
 It's sad and ironic but I guess this is just human nature.
 Whatever people have they aren't content with and they want what someone else has.

 My journey started in Hat Yai where I boarded a minivan to Trang.
 That was fine, no problems, but I wasn't among tourists.
 The problems began at Trang where my path merged with the tourist trail.
 Opposite Trang railway station are a number of travel agents arranging travel to and accommodation on Lanta and the other islands in that area of the Andaman coast.
 The ponytail and bandana brigade were very evident, a few studying their Lonely Planet guides like born-again Christians studying their King James bibles.
 Sad but true.